 The mortgages and mezzanine loans on our properties generally contain customary negative covenants that limit our ability to further mortgage the properties, to enter into new leases without lender consent or materially modify existing leases, and to discontinue insurance coverage.
 In addition, our 2007 unsecured revolving credit facility contains customary restrictions and requirements on our method of operations.
-Our 2007 unsecured revolving credit facility contains designated ratios, including but not limited to, total debt-to-assets, debt service coverage and unencumbered assets-to-unsecured debt.
-These restrictions could adversely affect our results of operations and our ability to make distributions to stockholders.
+Our 2007 unsecured revolving credit facility and senior unsecured bonds also require us to maintain designated ratios, including but not limited to, total debt-to-assets, debt service coverage and unencumbered assets-to-unsecured debt.
+These restrictions could adversely affect our results of operations and our ability to service debt and make distributions to SL Green.